Belmont-Bretenoux

 Belmont-Bretenoux (/fr/; Bèlmont) is a commune in the Lot department in southwestern France.

 Toponymy

 The name Belmont is formed from the medieval terms bèl (beautiful) and mont (mountain).
 The current name dates from 1929.

+History

+The earliest mention of the village in the vicaria Exitense is 878 when Gauzfred, son of Count Gotafrid, donated a church there dedicated to Saint Cyr (Cyr of Tarsus), to the Abbey of Beaulieu.